dually8/nes-cart-browser/README.md

 ## Getting Started

-0. Install Node.js (20.x) and clone the repo
+0. Install Node.js (20.x), [pnpm](https://pnpm.io/installation), and clone the repo
-1. Run `npm ci` to install the dependencies
+1. Run `pnpm install` to install the dependencies
-2. Run `npm run scrape` to run the web scraper
+2. Run `pnpm run scrape` to run the web scraper
     - This scrapes [nescartdb](https://nescartdb.com/) for info and cartridge art
-3. Run `npm run dev` to dev against the site
+3. Run `pnpm run dev` to dev against the site
-4. Run `npm run preview` to run the prod build of the site
+4. Run `pnpm run preview` to run the prod build of the site
-5. Run `npm run build` to build the dist (outputs to `/build`).
+5. Run `pnpm run build` to build the dist (outputs to `/build`).

 ## Todo